lindseymraz/BOINC4Science/BOINC Projects.md

+# Active BOINC projects - Find one to contribute to!

 It can be a bit confusing finding projects to crunch since there are so many.
 Some are defunct or have filled their purpose.
 Here's some that are reasonably active.
 If you plan on signing up for several projects or managing several machines, the BOINC Account Manager can make this much faster and quicker.
 It is a good idea to have a minimum of two projects in case one project runs out of work or is temporarily down.
 You can set your less preferred project to "0" weight/resource share so it will only be crunched if your primary project is out of work.